Summary 2: First Part of the Training (continued)

 Oh no, poor bear ç_ç!

-Well done, it’s great work \o/
+Well done, it’s beautiful work \o/

 Oh non pauvre ours ç_ç !